nacular/doodle/docs/themes.md

 }
 ```

-`CustomTheme`'s simple implementation leads to lots of dependencies that are not used in `MyApp`.
+`CustomTheme`'s static implementation leads to lots of dependencies that are not used in `MyApp`.
 This includes the View
 and Behavior classes it uses.

-## Adhoc Themes
+## Dynamic Themes

-Doodle addresses this concern with the [`AdhocTheme`]().
+Doodle addresses this concern with the [`DynamicTheme`]().
 This Theme uses dependency injection to discover the set of
 Behaviors that have been installed via Kodein Modules.
-It therefore avoids hard dependencies on either View or Behavior
+It then filters that list down to those Behaviors associated
-sub-classes.
+with it.
+This avoids hard dependencies on Views or Behaviors as a result.

-Adhoc Themes require explicit Behavior registration to work.
+DynamicThemes require explicit Behavior registration to work.
 The built-in Themes define a Module per Behavior to allow
-arbitrary groupings from the app.
+arbitrary groupings within apps.

 ```kotlin
 class MyApp(display: Display,